Dark sounds fill the void

 Travelers

-'Travelers' is the seventh and last new artwork in my collection ‘Drowned Earth’.
+'Travelers' is the seventh and last artwork in the first series of my collection ‘Drowned Earth’.

 In this collection of new artworks, I show how I see the earth from, let's say, a few centuries from now.
 An amalgamation of the forests and the oceans.
 With hopefully in the distant future a rich ecosystem that has managed to adapt to the new conditions.